FernandoVezzali/pattern-strategy/README.md

 ```

-Our case study will be the [ShippingCalculator] (https://github.com/FernandoVezzali/pattern-strategy/blob/master/Before/App.Domain/ShippingCalculator.cs) class, we will redesign this class and apply the strategy patter, let's start by opening the class:
+Our case study will be the [ShippingCalculator] (https://github.com/FernandoVezzali/pattern-strategy/blob/master/Before/App.Domain/ShippingCalculator.cs) class, we will redesign this class and apply the strategy pattern, let's start by opening the class:

     public class ShippingCalculator
     {